mottaquikarim/PYTH2/src/Topics/basic_data_types.md

 #### Converting Booleans

 As you'll see below, you can convert any number to a True boolean, BUT a True boolean will only ever become 1 or 1.0.
+Notice that the **ONLY** way a string converted into a boolean will be False is if it's **empty**.
+Spaces count as characters even though they wouldn't display anything if printed.

 ```python
 """EVALS TO TRUE"""